domingosjuliopinto/House-Price-Prediction/README.md

 # House-Price-Prediction
-This is a House Price Prediction System estimating the prices in the city of Pune (Maharashtra,India) based on the inputs given.
-It was developed using python , colab and flask
+This is a House Price Prediction System estimating the prices in the city of Pune (Maharashtra,India) based on the inputs given by the user.
+It was developed using python , colab and flask.
+This system has a dataset from which it is trained.

 # This Readme Contains
 * [Introduction](#introduction)